Police kill man trying to steal helicopter at Oregon airport

 (CNN)Police in Oregon fatally shot a man who attempted to steal a helicopter from a private air hangar at an airport near Portland, authorities said Monday.

 Hillsboro Police Lt.
-Henry Reimann said the armed man climbed over a fence at the Hillsboro Aiport and approached the helicopter, which had its engine running and a pilot and student pilot inside.
-He brandished a gun and fired into the air as he ordered the two out, Reimann said.
+Henry Reimann said the armed man climbed a fence at the local airport and approached the helicopter in the hanger owned by Hillsboro Aero Academy around 11:30 a.m. local time.
+An academy employee was showing his girlfriend the helicopter, which had the engine switched on, Reimann said.

+Police had initially identified the helicopter's occupants as a pilot and student pilot.

+The suspect fired into the air and ordered the two out before climbing in to the helicopter, Reimann said.
+Three other academy employees then pointed weapons at the suspect, Reimann said.

-A Hillsboro officer who was responding to a call of an active shooter at the airport approached the hanger and ordered the suspect to step away from the aircraft, Reimann said.
-The suspect jumped a fence and fled into a field.
+A Hillsboro officer who was responding to a call of an active shooter at the airport approached the hanger and ordered the suspect away from the aircraft, Reimann said.
+The suspect and the police exchanged gunfire as he jumped a fence and ran into a field.

 Another Hillsboro officer fatally shot the man in the field near the airport, Reimann said.